vojay-dev/vojay-dev.github.io/_posts/2024-11-22-airflow-dynamic.md

 ## Setup Parameterized DAG

-First, we'll create a parameterized DAG.
-We define the following parameters:
+First, we'll create a parameterized DAG with the following parameters:

 * `mode`:  Determines whether to process a single day (`daily`) or a custom range (`custom`).
 Defaults to `daily`.
 * `start_date`, `end_date`: Define the date range for custom reloads.